skellis46/finger-pointing-moon/case-for-support.md

 The methodological heart of _Finger Pointing Moon_ is to use Authentic Movement (AM) as the basis for experimental practice-research fieldwork.

 Authentic Movement is a process-oriented movement practice that specifically distinguishes the body as observed from the outside (third-person perspective) and the soma as perceived from the inside (first-person perception).[@hanna_what_1995 p.341] AM provides a structured body-based process of empirical (visible) and sensorial (non-visible) observation.
 Its focus is on _doing something_ rather than _making something_, and the practice dwells deeply in ambiguous feelings and thoughts, presents movement experiences that are not obviously visible and thereby complicated to document, and has an ambivalent relationship to the written word.
-Therefore, AM is an edge-case way to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
+Therefore, AM is an edge-case / paradigmatic way to examine the epistemic limits, possibilities and failings of body-based practice-research, and to propose extrapolations of these limits to other practice-research disciplines.
+The practice offers clear and precise limits necessary to wrestle with these fundamental questions of what can be known differently ...

 >As Schwab thinks through the relationship between artistic research and contemporary art he proposes that we must move away from objects (not clear what he means by objects) with a "more or less stable historical identity"[@schwab_experimental_2019 p.166] to "more precarious, ambivalent, or provisional things."[@schwab_experimental_2019 p.166] -- support for use of AM?